astropy/astropy/docs/development/workflow/git_edit_workflow_examples.rst

         len(c)

 I added this to ``test_array_len`` in ``test_arrays.py`` and re-ran the test to make sure it works as desired.
-See TODO: INSERT COMMIT LINK

 Aside: Python lesson--let others do your work
 +++++++++++++++++++++++++++++++++++++++++++++